Tony-Stark-21/credchain-repo/README.md

 ## My Contribution

-I contributed to the AI CV generation feature of this project.
+I worked on the AI CV generation feature for this project.

-My work included:

-- Helping implement the AI-powered CV generation feature.
+This project gave me practical experience in:

-- Working on prompt design and testing.
+- Working with AI tools
-- Assisting with integrating the feature into the project.
-- Learning how AI can be used in real-world software.
+- Structuring prompts
+- Testing generated outputs
+- Collaborating in a hackathon team

+As a Software Engineering student currently learning Python, this project helped me understand how AI can be integrated into real applications.
 ---

 ## Technologies Used